emm224/Project-Catwalk---Backend/README.md

-# System Design Capstone - Ratings and Reviews
+# Project Atelier - Ratings and Reviews

 > Design an API service that returns the ratings and review data to support a front-end e-commerce website.